 YAML is a data description language similar to JSON, but with human readability in mind.

 There are two fundamental data container types making up a data structure: lists and maps.
+All other data is scalar, meaning a single data items.

 A list is a sequence of data items, one after another.
 Maps are an unordered set of data items with an associated key.
 Since lists and maps can be nested, they themselves become data items.
 In YAML, both can be written in two notations: either the block style or the flow style.
 The two styles can be chosen for every data item indivdually and can be mixed freely.